Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-Young immigrants, those with immigrant background, the disabled or those who have been in institutional care are over-represented among young people who have not completed secondary education.
-They are therefore at the greatest risk of encountering problems in getting established in the society and in the labour market.
+Young immigrants, those with an immigrant background, young people with disabilities or those who have been in institutional care are over-represented among young people who have not completed secondary education.
+They are therefore at the greatest risk of encountering problems when trying to integrate into society and the labour market.

 Young people not eligible for a national upper secondary school programme are offered places on introductory programmes.
+The introductory programmes enable students to obtain necessary grades for eligibility.
 Therefore almost every young person (about 98%) starts upper secondary education, although many drop out or take a break in their studies.
-Of the students who started upper secondary school in 2018 only 74% had obtained a diploma or a study certificate within three years.
-Within four years, the proportion is around 78% (Gymnasieskolan – Betyg och studieresultat – Riksnivå).
+Of the students who started upper secondary school in 2020 83% had obtained a diploma or a study certificate by 2024 (ungidag.se, Swedish Agency for Youth and Civil Society).

 Developments during the past years have been marked by increasing differentiation within the educational system.
-Today there is a real socio-economic, ethnic and performance based segregation in schools, at both primary and secondary levels.
-Students who live in socially deprived areas have a worse starting point in their transition from school to work compared with students in more affluent areas, according to a study by the Swedish National Agency for Education in 2018 (Rapport 467:2018) .
+Today there is a significant socio-economic, ethnic and performance based segregation in schools, at both primary and secondary levels.
+Students who live in socially deprived areas have a worse starting point in their transition from school to work compared with students in more affluent areas, according to studies by government agencies (Swedish National Agency for Education, 2018; Swedish Agency for Youth and Civil Society (MUCF) 2025).

 Main concepts

-The Swedish Government has initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LBGTI-persons, young disabled and newly arrived young people.
+The Swedish Government has initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as young people who neither work nor study, young people with a migrant or ethnic minority background, young LGBTI people, children with disabilities and newly arrived young people.